Catalyst Pedals Review

 These bike modifications should be universal across the various disciplines (and machines) of the sport.
 James adds,

 I like my Catalyst Pedals as is, but I would also love to see a lighter-weight “performance” version for serious roadies.
 I do believe that this is a product the Pedaling Innovations team would like to add at some point.
-I think there are a lot of cyclists out there, roadies in particular, who would pay a bit more for a lightweight, yet durable racing platform pedal.
+I think there are a lot of cyclists out there, roadies in particular, who would pay a bit more for a lightweight yet durable racing platform pedal.
 This could open up the door for more elite racers to adopt platforms as their go-to racing and training pedals.

-Despite the fact that Catalyst Pedals are the longest platform pedal on the market, I actually wouldn’t mind it if they were even a little bit longer!
+Despite the fact that Catalyst Pedals are the longest platform pedals on the market, I actually wouldn’t mind if they were even a little bit longer!
 This one-size-fits-most pedal does a great job of accommodating various foot lengths, but longer-footed individuals have to be extra careful with their foot placement on the pedals to ensure that both the front and back of the main foot arch are in contact with the pedals.
 I do appreciate that adding more length to the pedals would add more weight and inhibit turning radius on the bike to a greater degree, but I still think a small amount of extra length would be helpful for some.
 Or perhaps offering different sizes of the pedal (e.g., Small, Medium, and Large) would be helpful for consumers too.

 It's been a lot of fun trialing these pedals and learning about their various nuances.
 Both Dr. Robyn and I have really come to love these platform pedals for a number of reasons.
 Here is Dr. Robyn's take on her experience with Catalyst Pedals: